huntergregory/Slogo_Turtles/doc/DESIGN.md

 to "draw" with.
 However, it would have been rather monotonous to construct indices for hundreds of colors for this project.
 Furthermore, any additional colors can be added with relative ease if desired.

+Backend

+- For the backend, we made the design decision to have every command be executable and return a double with a common method between all implementations.
+We devised a system where command hierarchies would be stored in a nested format, where the inputs to one command would be commands in of themselves.
+Then, when it comes time to execute a command, it will have to execute the nested commands within the execution of the overarching command.
+This system provides lots of flexibility in what can be considered a command and how inputs can be used in many differing ways between commands.
+In an input with multiple commands, the parser executes one completed command hierarchy at a time, so, for example, the input ```fd sum 50 40 fd 3``` will execute ```fd sum 50 40``` before ```fd 3``` is even parsed.
+With a system like this, the user can have custom commands defined and used in the same input string as long as they're not nested in one another.

+- Out of the possible extensions for the final implementation, we did not pursue undo/redo or recursive functionality.
+In the case of undo/redo, this decision was made because our system for keeping track of multiple workspaces as essentially collections of other objects with their own nested instance variables would have been incredibly difficult to store as a simple state without adding hundreds of lines of copy code into all of our various state objects.
+In the case of recursion, the methodology for parsing that we had been using for every other aspect of the project would not have lent itself well to a recursive-enabled environment at all.
+To avoid changing too much of our original parser design, we decided to forgo implementing recursion and focus energy on implementing grouping, the other "Challenging Extension."

 ---
 ### Assumptions/Simplifications